Tollywood delegation meets Telangana CM amid stampede row - www.lokmattimes.com

 Hyderabad, Dec 26 Representatives of the Telugu film industry met Telangana Chief Minister A. Revanth Reddy here on ...

-Hyderabad, Dec 26 Representatives of the Telugu film industry met Telangana Chief Minister A. Revanth Reddy here on Thursday to discuss film industry-related issues.
+Hyderabad, Dec 26 Representatives of the Telugu film industry met Telangana Chief Minister A. Revanth Reddy here on Thursday to discuss the problems faced by the film industry.

-The delegation led by Telangana State Film Development Corporation chairman and well-known producer Dil Raju called on the Chief Minister at the Police Command and Control Room in Banjara Hills.
+The delegation of about 50 representatives led by Telangana State Film Development Corporation chairman and well-known producer Dil Raju called on the Chief Minister at the Police Command and Control Room in Banjara Hills.

-The meeting assumes significance in the wake of a row over stampede at a theatre during the premiere of Allu Arjun's 'Pushpa 2: The Rule' early this month claiming the life of a woman and critically injuring her son.
+The meeting, which lasted for more than an hour, assumes significance in the wake of the stampede at a theatre during the premiere show of Allu Arjun's 'Pushpa 2: The Rule' early this month claiming the life of a woman and critically injuring her son and subsequent developments including the arrest of the actor.

-The film industry representatives who met the Chief Minister include Allu Arjun's father and producer Allu Arvind, leading actors Nagarjuna, Venkatesh, veteran actor Murali Mohan, filmmakers Raghavendra Rao, C. Kalyan, BVN Prasad, Vamshi Paidipally, Trivikram, Naveen, Harish Shankar, Koratala Siva and Boyapati Srinu.
+As many as 21 producers, 13 directors and 11 actors were among those attending the meeting, which discussed issues like a hike in cinema tickets, benefit shows and Gaddar awards.

+The meeting attended by top police officials also discussed measures to ensure law and order during film events and prevent the recurrence of incidents like the Sandhya Theatre stampede.

 Deputy Chief Minister Mallu Bhatti Vikramarka, Minister for Cinematography Komatireddy Venkat Reddy, Home Secretary Ravi Gupta, Director General of Police Jitender and other officials were also present during the meeting.